 Many of us spend more time touching our keyboards or remotes than we do touching another person.
 With the growing prevalence of cordless headsets, wearable cell phones, automobile navigational devices, and our Palms, we are becoming more physically intimate with our PCs than most of us are with our own families.
 Even our feet soon will be cradled in computerized sneakers (coming to a mall near you).

 The future will bring an entirely new realm of sensory immersion.
 Research shows that Internet consumers are receptive to the idea of connecting plug-and-play scent-emitting devices to their computers.
 The ease of use and low cost of digital scent devices will let us expand our sensory horizons.
 We’ll be able to smell anything – places, people, foods, perfumes, spices, cartoons – anywhere, anytime.
-Digitized scent on our computers and set-top boxes, and, yes, one day, even “smell phones” will offer new ways to express ourselves and to discover the world.
+The digitized scent on our computers and set-top boxes, and, yes, one day, even “smell phones” will offer new ways to express ourselves and to discover the world.

 People in the New Economy will spend a great deal of time and money exploring the freedoms that new sensory technologies offer.
 These technologies will contribute to our ability to walk into a virtual world and become part of it.
 We’ll be able to travel without boarding a plane.
 To have a deluxe shopping experience without having to find parking.
 To feel and even smell a loved one who is far away.
 To virtually experience in real time just about anything we want.
 In this future, we will be able to conquer many physical barriers to communication and community building.